dgraph-io/dgraph4j/README.md

 ### Run a query

 You can run a query by calling `Transaction#query()`.
+You will need to pass in a GraphQL+- query string, and a map (optional, could be empty) of any variables that you might want to set in the query.

 The response would contain a `JSON` field, which has the JSON encoded result.
 You will need to decode it before you can do anything useful with it.

 ```java
 // Query the balance for Alice and Bob.